Dialectical Idealism of Hegel can solve intolerance

 Hegel’s dialectical idealism means that every idea (thesis) gives rise to a counter idea (antithesis) and the original idea and counter idea merge to give rise to a new idea (synthesis).
 It is a continuous cycle in which then, the synthesis itself acquires the status of a thesis and gives rise to its own antithesis.
 This process goes on.
 Synthesis is not the final word.
 This movement of thought absorbs both the initial idea, and its counter idea which is assimilated within the larger reality.

-To simplify it for the sake of understanding, it means that every idea, opinion or viewpoint even exaggerated or polarizing contains within itself some kernel of truth which drives us closer to the truth.
+To simplify it for the sake of understanding, it means that every idea, opinion, or viewpoint even exaggerated or polarizing contains within itself some kernel of truth that drives us closer to the truth.
 In this sense, Hegel’s theory of dialects is rooted in contradiction or negation.
 Hegel considered contradictions as the driving force of the whole process of evolution.
 He believed that the true nature of a thing can be known only if its contradictions are also known.

 Dialectical idealism is an enlightening theory that not only helps us understand the interactions taking place in our society but also teaches us something.
 It teaches one to acknowledge unfamiliar ideas and conflicting opinions.

-Teaching this theory of dialectical idealism to young members of society and spreading even its simplified understanding as adults, students, friends, family members and concerned citizens can act as a preventive solution to the rising problem of intolerance.
+Teaching this theory of dialectical idealism to young members of society and spreading even its simplified understanding as adults, students, friends, family members, and concerned citizens can act as a preventive solution to the rising problem of intolerance.

-We are becoming lousy thinkers in this information overloaded age,where we only pay attention to something when it confirms what we already believe.
+We are becoming lousy thinkers in this information-overloaded age, where we only pay attention to something when it confirms what we already believe.
 We choose to feed our bias and narrow perspectives instead of positively engaging with all kinds of ideas.

 Instead of becoming passive recipients, this theory helps us to develop active and critical thinking.
 Hegel helps us understand that some truth exists at both extremes and the progressive way forward is to integrate both of the opposites within itself.